 Where Does Dynamic Pricing Come In?

-Co-hosting was designed to make the Airbnb hosting process easier than ever.
+Co-hosting makes the Airbnb hosting process easier than ever.
 And more efficient, of course.
-Co-hosts get paid a percentage of the bookings that they manage.
+Co-hosts are paid a percentage of the bookings that they manage.
 Dynamic pricing gets you more money for every booking and that benefits both you and your co-host.

 We designed our dynamic pricing tool to find the best possible price for your listing in every market environment.
 It reads market fluctuations, changes in demand, changes in supply, global travel trends, exchange rates, and more before it creates the optimal price.
 It then automatically updates your prices every single day.